 Lawsuit Alleges J&J/DePuy Failed to Warn of Attune Risks

-In September, an Alabama patient filed what is believed to be the first lawsuit against Johnson & Johnson and DePuy Orthopedics for the Attune knee implant, alleging that the device failed much earlier than intended and the company failed to warn of the defects.
+In September, an Alabama patient filed what is believed to be the first lawsuit against Johnson & Johnson and DePuy Orthopedics for the Attune knee implant, alleging that the device failed much earlier than intended and the company failed to warn of the dangers.

 Since that time, lawyers have investigated hundreds of potential cases.
 And, with the popularity of these devices, experts believe that thousands of affected patients will eventually come forward.

 J&J could be liable for significant damages to those affected.
 The cost of revision surgery alone can range from $50,000 to $100,000, plus lost time and pain and suffering.